 The Disneyland College Program is a challenging but magical internship experience.
 Due to COVID-19, the DCP has not returned but since the Walt Disney World program has resumed we have to assume the Disneyland one will eventually return.
 I participated in both the Walt Disney World College Program as well as the Disneyland one.
-In the newest episode of the LA Dreaming Podcast, I discussed my experience on the Disneyland Program with my friend Caitlin.
+In an episode of the LA Dreaming Podcast, I discussed my experience on the Disneyland Program with my friend Caitlin.

 This post contains affiliate links.
 That means if you click on a link and buy something, I will earn a small commission from the advertiser at no additional cost to you.

 You can choose to apply to the Walt Disney World College Program or the Disneyland College Program.
 The Disneyland College Program (DCP) is open to both locals as well as those who need to stay in Disney housing.
 Those who participate in the program have the opportunity to live, learn and earn.
 For the DCP, those who wish to live in Disney Housing will share an apartment in Anaheim with other interns.
 You are required to take one class during your time in the program.
 And, you are guaranteed a specific amount of hours to work.

 How Do You Apply for the Disneyland College Program

 Please check this website to keep an eye on when applications go live again.
 The program is available to those who are still in college or have graduated within the last six months.
 I applied for the WDW program a few months before I graduated.
 Following graduation, I worked at EPCOT from May to January.
 During the fall I interviewed for the DCP so that I could move back to California with a job.
 I then was on the DCP from January through early September.